jerryp1/mapcomp/README.md

 ## Some Implementations of our Work

 - Package `psu` in `mpc4j-s2pc-pso` contains the implementation of our paper ["Optimal Private Set Union from Multi-Query Reverse Private Membership Test"](https://eprint.iacr.org/2022/358.pdf).
-The configuration files are under `conf` in `mpc4j-s2pc-pso`.
-Just run `java -jar mpc4j-s2pc-pso-X.X.X-jar-with-dependencies.jar conf_file_name.txt` separately on two platforms with direct network connections (using the network channel assigned in config files) or on two terminals in one platforms (using local network 127.0.0.1).
+The configuration files are under `conf/psu` in `mpc4j-s2pc-pso`.
+Just run `java -jar mpc4j-s2pc-pso-X.X.X-jar-with-dependencies.jar conf_file_name.txt` separately on two platforms with direct network connections (using the network channel assigned in config files) or on two terminals in one platform (using local network 127.0.0.1).
 - Module `mpc4j-sml-opboost` contains the implementation of our paper "OpBoost: A Vertical Federated Tree Boosting Framework Based on Order-Preserving Desensitization" (manuscript).
 The configuration files are under `conf` in `mpc4j-s2pc-pso`.
-Just run `java -jar mpc4j-sml-opboost-X.X.X-jar-with-dependencies.jar conf_file_name.txt` separately on two platforms with direct network connections (using the network channel assigned in config files) or on two terminals in one platforms (using local network 127.0.0.1).
+- Package `pmid` in `mpc4j-s2pc-pso` contains the implementation of our paper "Efficient Private Multiset ID Protocols and Applications to Private Multiset Operations" (manuscript).
+The configuration files are under `conf/pmid` in `mpc4j-s2pc-pso`.

 ## References